TLabAltoh/tlab-sharescreen-client-unity/README.md

 ## Note
 - Very slow performance due to software encoder.
 Also, it does not work properly with Oculus quest.

+## TODO
+- Switch from Unity's compute shaders to OpenCL

 ## link
 [Screencast server is here](https://github.com/TLabAltoh/TLabShareScreen_Server)